 Building your own teardrop caravan can be a rewarding and fun project.
-There are hundreds of designs and layouts available and there is a large community of teardrop caravan enthusiasts who have plenty of advice for newbies who may be interested in tackling a teardop camper build.
-Many DIY teardrop caravans can be renovated from a secondhand caravan, further reducing costs.
+There are hundreds of designs and layouts available and there is a large community of teardrop caravan enthusiasts who have plenty of advice for newbies who may be interested in tackling a teardrop camper build.
+Many DIY teardrop caravans can be renovated from a second-hand caravan, further reducing costs.
 Depending on your own expertise and how much work the caravan needs, the budget for a “build your own” teardrop caravan can be as low as £2400.
-Another advantage of DIY teardrop builds is how easily the caravan can be customized for your own unique needs and preferences.
+Another advantage of DIY teardrop builds is how easily the caravan can be customised for your own unique needs and preferences.

 What are the best accessories for a teardrop caravan?